RohmSemiconductor/Linux-Kernel-Sensor-Drivers/Sensors/KX022A/README.md

 - [Datasheet](https://fscdn.rohm.com/kionix/en/datasheet/kx022acr-z-e.pdf)
 - [Product Page](https://www.rohm.com/products/sensors-mems/accelerometer-ics/kx022acr-z-product#productDetail)

-## Support and known issues
+{% include upstream_support.md %}

+### Known issues
-We strongly recommend using the latest upstream version of the driver as plenty of fixes are done to the drivers by the Linux kernel community, and there is no database for all known issues.
-Issues spotted by us during development (like adding support for new hardware or improving feature coverage) may be reported to the [issue tracker](https://github.com/RohmSemiconductor/Linux-Kernel-Sensor-Drivers/issues?q=is%3Aissue+repo%3ALinux-Kernel-Sensor-Drivers+KX022A+in%3Atitle).
-Please use the regular upstream maintenance information for support.
-The maintenance information can be found from the linux [MAINTAINERS](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/MAINTAINERS) file.
-You can read the MAINTAINERS manually or use the [get_maintainer.pl](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/tree/scripts/get_maintainer.pl)
+We strongly recommend using the latest upstream version of the driver as plenty of fixes are done to the drivers by the Linux kernel community and there is no database for all known issues.
+Issues spotted by us during development (like adding support for new hardware or improving feature coverage) may have been reported to the [issue tracker](https://github.com/RohmSemiconductor/Linux-Kernel-Sensor-Drivers/issues?q=is%3Aissue+repo%3ALinux-Kernel-Sensor-Drivers+KX022A+in%3Atitle).

 ### Please note: